Why the sleeve to Closer by Joy Division was controversial

 Peter Saville, the designer who had worked with Joy Division on the cover of Unknown Pleasures, revealed that the photos came from a very trendy art magazine called Zoom that had been lying around his studio in London.

 He later told Mojo magazine: “Bernard Pierre Wolff had done a series of photographs in a cemetery in Italy.
 I don’t know to this day whether they were real or not - some of them you thought, he’s set that up - that’s just models, covered in dust.”

 Well, the image wasn’t staged, it was in fact a beautifully carved tombstone, situated in the Staglieno cemetery in Genova, Northern Italy.
 The tomb belongs to the Appiani family and the incredible marble work was created by sculptor Demetrio Paernio in 1910.

-The image made the cover, together with a font chosen by Saville, a thin white border and printed on soft white card, “like paper used in engraving”, as the designer said.
+The image made the cover, together with a font chosen by Saville, a simple white border and was printed on soft white card, “like paper used in engraving”, as the designer said.
 Another photo from the magazine, of a grieving angel sculpture in the same cemetery, was included on the sleeve of the 12” edition of Love Will Tear Us Apart.
 The 7" of the single featured the title of the song stamped into a sheet of metal - which looked like nothing less than a gravestone.